dnlbowers/modern-buddhism/README.md

 1. Manually testing each element for appearance and responsiveness via a simulated live server using an extension in VScode.

-1. Published the page via github pages and shared with fellow students to test get feedback.
+1. Published the page via github pages and shared with fellow students to test and received feedback.

 #### ***Manual Testing:***
 Below is a list of bugs I found during the development process by testing myself.
 All tests were conducted Using the web browser to render the code via the simulated live server and each element was tested for how the elements would be displayed to a potential user and a range of different screen sizes:-